eeeps/scalables/README.md

 }
 ```

-## double the http requests, double the fun

-We always load the thumbnails, so more often than not we end up incurring 2 HTTP requests per &lt;data-scalable&gt;.
-On the bright side, given that the thumbnails are small, the initial page load (built around a bunch of blurry, scaled-up images) happens blazingly fast.
-So despite the fact that we're "loading the image twice", everything *appears* much faster.

 ## retina & co.

 Have opinions about how you want to deal with hi-DPI displays?
 You'll want to tweak the fuzzyFactor.
 From the comments: